Skip to main content

 issuer->THC: Get transaction details by received transaction id

-issuer<-THC: Return transaction details
+issuer<--THC: Return transaction details

 @enduml